WhatTheDickens/engl340/index.md

 - Group project work in class

-***Class work:*** *In your folder for 4-10, share your journal file for the day with notes on the progress of your group project.*
+***Class work:*** *In your folder for 4-12, share your journal file for the day with notes on the progress of your group project.*

 ### Friday, April 11

-- Group 5 meeting.
+ Group 4 meeting.

-***Class work:*** *In your folder for 4-5, share your journal file for the day with notes on anything you've learned today from this class or any other, or from any experience outside of your classes.*
+***Class work:*** *In your folder for 3-29, share your journal file for the day with reflections on your own composition process.
+How does it compare to what you're seeing of Thoreau's composition process?
+On a scale from "totally scattershot" to "highly organized and intentional," where would you place your own composition process?
+If it's anything other than "totally scattershot," what are some of the things you do to make your own process at least somewhat organized and intentional?
+What role do you think technology has played in the difference between Thoreau's process and your own?
+Comparing Thoreau's process to your own, what aspects of revision seem to have been relatively untouched by technological change?*

 ### Monday, April 14

 - Group project work in class

-***Class work:*** *In your folder for 4-10, share your journal file for the day with notes on the progress of your group project.*

 ### Wednesday, April 16